paulhoux/Cinder-FFmpeg/README.md

 Included is the Windows distribution of Libavcodec (the version of November 25th, 2012) and OpenAL 1.1.
 Please refer to the [FFmpeg website](http://www.ffmpeg.org/) for more information on licensing.
 As a special warning, it should be noted that FFmpeg is not available under any other licensing terms, especially not proprietary/commercial ones, not even in exchange for payment.

-**This block is currently undergoing a major rewrite.
+**This block is EXPERIMENTAL.
 On the TODO list are: adding MovieSurface and MovieGl classes that mimic Cinder's QuickTime classes, merging the Glover classes into new base classes, supporting the latest libavcodec build and making the block compatible with vc11.**

 #####Known issues